 Truly this is a spectrum, not binary.
 I do have some builder in me, and that’s why I was drawn to building a new investing firm with my partners rather than joining another.
 Yet 90% of what I do is judging.
 I’ve seen builders trapped in judge roles itching to go start something new.
 Fit is important.

-JOURNEY vs DESTINATION is a classic tradeoff in career opportunities.
+This a classic tradeoff in career opportunities.
 Is the opportunity a pitstop on the journey to your aspiration or is this the aspiration itself?
 Many suffer through banking to get into private equity or work at a scaling startup to better position as a founder of one themselves.

-OPTIONALITY in a career opportunity is often overlooked.
+Optionality in a career opportunity is often overlooked.
 Does the role qualify you for many new positions or paths later or reduce your flexibility to switch roles or careers?
-As an example, venture capital is one of the most option reducing careers: we don’t manage people, have P&L responsibility, create products or execute large projects – at least in the common sense.
+As an example, venture capital is one of the most option reducing careers: we don’t manage people, have P&L responsibility, create products or execute large projects — at least in the common sense.
 Consulting, on the other hand, is the ultimate option expanding role.
 Following, you can work at a big company, become an investor, jump into a startup, etc. Time in a role is also a factor; optionality tends to grow the longer you are in an option expanding role and decrease the longer you are in an option reducing role.
 Using my timeline this looks something like below: